-The Mennonite community from which EMU grew is known worldwide for bringing people together to solve conflicts with words, rather than weapons.
-It’s not always easy, but it’s core to who we are.
-Peace and restorative justice are regular topics of conversation here, in the classroom and out.
+The Christian Anabaptist-Mennonite tradition on which EMU was founded in 1917 has grown to be respected worldwide for bringing people together to solve conflicts with words, rather than weapons.
+It’s not easy, but it’s core to who we are.
+Peacebuilding, conflict transformation, and restorative justice are guiding principles inside the classroom, in student life and across the campus community.

-- Cross-cultural study – always with veteran faculty and staff – is a requirement for EMU students.
+Cross-cultural study is a requirement for EMU students.
 Some participate in three-week programs in the local community or greater North America.
-Some spend a semester in urban Washington, D.C., participating in exciting internships.
-Others spend a semester in another part of the world, often the Middle East, Central and East Asia, Latin America, or Africa.
+Some spend a semester in urban Washington, D.C., benefiting from internships at places such as the Smithsonian Institute.
+More than half of undergraduates spend a semester in places such as New Zealand, the Middle East, Central and East Asia, Eastern Europe, Latin America, southern Africa and more.

 Sustainability and Stewardship

+EMU was practicing sustainability long before “green” became trendy.
+Our energy efficient buildings are some of the best performing college facilities in the country.
 Our solar array on the Hartzler Library roof was the largest solar installation in the state of Virginia when it was installed in 2010.
-Our campus garden provides produce for the dining hall; compostable waste from the dining hall feeds the garden.
+Our campus gardens provide produce for the dining hall; compostable waste from the dining hall feeds the garden.
 Sustainability is woven into the curriculum on many levels.

-Faith is important at EMU.
-We’re all journeying together – though we may take different paths – toward deepening our faith, learning how we might live out that faith day to day, and reaching academic and professional goals.
+Opportunities for faith formation are woven into the curriculum and student life.
+We’re all journeying together – though we may take different paths – toward deepening our faith, learning how we might live out our faith and values in vocation and lifestyle choices as students pursue academic and professional goals.

 Service to Others

-EMU is rooted in the Christian tradition and the Mennonite Anabaptist perspective.
+EMU is a Christian university, rooted in the Anabaptist-Mennonite tradition.
 About a third of undergraduate students come from a Mennonite or Anabaptist background; a much smaller percentage of graduate students have connections to Mennonite congregations.